passl-tech/linuxPcInstallation/README.md

-# linuxPcInstallation
-installation scripts for post linux installation
+Installation script for Linux post-installation

 put hardcopies of: